Peterdedecker/crystal-face/README.md

 A Garmin Connect IQ watch face.

 ## Description
+"Kudos" is a Strava term for when you like the effort someone has done.
-Kudos is a tribute to Crystal (for it's great layout) and NoFrills (for the idea of using font based meters).
+Kudos is my tribute to warmsound's Crystal (for it's great layout) and HermoT's NoFrills (for the idea of using font based filled meters).

-Hope you'll enjoy!
+Enjoy the watch face! :)

 ## What's New